Some want 29th and Grove contamination site cleanup to move faster

 WICHITA, Kan.
-(KSNW) – A Kansas State Representative is making a push to get federal money to help clean up the 29th and Grove contamination site.
+(KSNW) – A Kansas representative is making a push to get federal money to help clean up the 29th and Grove contamination site.

-The site, located in northeast Wichita, is being cleaned up, but State Representative Ford Carr (D) wants it to move faster.
+The site, located in northeast Wichita, is being cleaned up, but Rep. Ford Carr, D-Wichita, wants it to move faster.
 He’s trying to rally other lawmakers to get federal money to make it happen.

 “I want it to be a superfund cleanup site,” said Carr.